arifedal/Robot_Controller_with_MQTT_and_Map-/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## NOTE:For privacy reasons, codes or screenshots are added as private.
+## NOTE: For privacy reasons, codes or screenshots are added as private.
 The project exists as private.